agentio/serviceinfrastructure/content/docs/io/_index.md

 weight: 80
 ---
-# Let's talk about IO
+# Let's talk about Agent IO

 Here we move through a series of perspectives that leads to an architecture for API management for entities that we call "agents".

 ## API Management

 In the [introduction](/docs/intro#api-proxies-and-gateways), we showed this general representation of API management.
+There we said that forward proxies help people (API client developers) make requests and reverse proxies help people (API server developers) serve requests.

 ```goat
 .------------.     .---------------.                  .---------------.     .------------.
 |            |     |               |                  |               |     |            |